 The New Scentsation

 Much like its business model, Dossier’s shopping experience is transparent.
 Each perfume is listed in tandem with its corresponding designer perfume, engineered to make your purchasing decision simple.
-Still, the add-to-cart journey is endless when all of the fragrances are inspired by cult-favorites and luxury classics, like Le Labo’s Santal 33 or Chanel’s Coco Mademoiselle.
+Still, the add-to-cart journey is endless when all of the fragrances are inspired by cult-favorites and luxury classics, like Le Labo’s Santal 33 or Chanel’s Coco Madeoiselle.
 I wanted them all!

 Fortunately, Dossier offers a 100% risk-free ordering process.
 Each bottle comes with a small separate sample, so you can try the fragrance on your own skin before deciding whether you want to keep the bottle or return it for a full refund.
-I decided to experiment with a few of the scents I was most intrigued by: Woody Sandalwood (inspired by Le Labo’s Santal 33); Aquatic Peony (inspired by Armani’s Acqua Di Gioia); Oriental Oakmoss (inspired by Chanel’s Coco Mademoiselle); and Floral Lavender (inspired by Yves Saint Laurent’s Libre).
+I decided to experiment with a few of the scents I was most intrigued by: Woody Sandalwood (inspired by Le Labo’s Santal 33); Aquatic Peony (inspired by Armani’s Acqua Di Gioia); Woody Oakmoss (inspired by Chanel’s Coco Mademoiselle); and Floral Lavender (inspired by Yves Saint Laurent’s Libre).

 The Real Deal